 Materials Engineering is a multidisciplinary field that combines engineering and sciences, and deals with the relationships between a material's structure and composition and its properties.
 This combination creates a highly diversified, challenging and demanding field of work.
-Our syllabi provide the Department’s graduates with a diversified and rich "tool box" that is necessary for a wide variety of industrial and research fields.
+Our syllabi provide the faculty’s graduates with a diversified and rich "tool box" that is necessary for a wide variety of industrial and research fields.

-The Basis for Advanced Technologies
+Materials Engineering - The Basis for Advanced Technologies

 Israeli industries are rapidly becoming predominantly “high-tech”, based upon innovation, and creativity, with interdisciplinary and multidisciplinary combinations of science and engineering.
 These industries encompass a wide variety of fields such as microelectronics, electro-optics, energy and bio-medicine, as well as other established and well-founded fields such as transportation, aerospace and aviation, all of which are characterized by frequent innovation.
 These technological innovations (computer chips for storage and transfer of digital information, batteries, solar cells, medical implants, lightweight, high-strength structures and turbine blades for jet engines) are all founded upon a wide variety of advanced materials and could not exist without such materials.
 Materials Science and Engineering is predicated upon the development of such materials and the development of the advanced production and processing techniques needed to produce industrial products.
 Hence, Materials Science and Engineering provides the basis that drives the development of the advanced high-tech industry.

 Students can choose from four programs: